-Rising participation in the secondary market Vividly demonstrating how the cloistered world of private markets is opening up, half of all managers and investors surveyed indicate they will participate in the secondary market in 2021.
+Rising participation in the secondary market

+Vividly demonstrating how the cloistered world of private markets is opening up, half of all managers and investors surveyed indicate they will participate in the secondary market in 2021.
 This is dramatically higher than our survey six years ago, when only 28% of managers and 38% of investors planned to buy or sell in the secondary market.
-This finding is corroborated by a Coller Capital survey from mid-2020, which revealed that more than 50% of LPs planned to buy or sell secondaries.
-Purchases are more common than divestments, with more than 40% of all survey participants planning to buy secondaries in 2021, and only 24% planning to sell.
-Change is visible across the industry but it is most evident among managers, where there was an eight-point rise in the number planning to buy FIGURE 4.
-Secondary market activity: 2015 vs. 2021
+This finding is corroborated by a Coller Capital survey from mid-2020, which revealed that more than 50% of LPs planned to buy or sell secondaries.6 Purchases are more common than divestments, with more than 40% of all survey participants planning to buy secondaries in 2021, and only 24% planning to sell.

-Source: 2020 SEI Private Market Liquidity Survey, 2014 SEI Private Equity Liquidity Survey secondaries and a five-point rise among the number of those selling (Figure 4).
+Change is visible across the industry but it is most evident among managers, where there was an eight-point rise in the number planning to buy secondaries and a five-point rise among the number of those selling (Figure 4).
 This uptick in sellers reflects growing interest in continuation funds, which are seen as a win-win for investors and managers.
 Brian Mooney, managing director and co-head of GP-led secondaries at Portfolio Advisors explains: "From an existing limited partner's perspective, a successful outcome typically achieves a fair, market-driven price for those investors that wish to sell and an attractive option to 'roll' should they prefer to retain their exposure to the asset and sponsor...
 For general partners, there are myriad goals that continuation transactions can achieve.
-Most importantly, these transactions provide GPs with additional time and often additional capital to maximise value of the subject asset(s) while delivering optionality to existing LPs."
-"LPs are increasingly active in the secondary market, primarily for portfolio management reasons."
+Most importantly, these transactions provide GPs with additional time and often additional capital to maximize value of the subject asset(s) while delivering optionality to existing LPs."